Masters of the Universe (1987 film): Development and writing

-The Masters of the Universe toyline started in 1982, which was then followed up by the television series He-Man and the Masters of the Universe from 1983 to 1985.
-The first theatrically released film to star He-Man and feature Masters of the Universe characters The Secret of the Sword was released in 1985.
+The Masters of the Universe toyline started in 1982, which was then followed up by the animated television series He-Man and the Masters of the Universe from 1983 to 1985.
+In 1985 the animated film The Secret of the Sword was the first theatrically released film to star He-Man and feature Masters of the Universe characters.
 Work then started on producing a live action Masters of the Universe film.
-One of the original drafts from the script by David Odell (whose previous writing credits include Supergirl and The Dark Crystal) was reviewed in the third episode of the He-Man and She-Ra podcast, Masters Cast.
-The original draft included more time spent on Eternia and Snake Mountain, had Beast Man in a speaking role, and revealed that He-Man's mother was originally from Earth, like the character Queen Marlena from the Filmation animated series He-Man and the Masters of the Universe, thus linking the two planets.
+One of the original drafts from the script by David Odell included more time spent on Eternia and revealed that He-Man's mother was originally from Earth.

-Describing her character, Foster said Evil-Lyn is not villainous, "she is just doing her job and she knows how to get results, even if it means being harsh".
-Langella agreed, calling her a female more dedicated to Skeletor's cause than any man; she is obsessive around him because she loves him.
+Describing her character, Meg Foster said Evil-Lyn is not villainous, "she is just doing her job and she knows how to get results, even if it means being harsh".
+Frank Langella agreed, calling her a female more dedicated to Skeletor's cause than any man; she is obsessive around him because she loves him.
 The filmmakers considered having Foster wear contact lenses to mask her naturally pale blue eyes, but decided they fit the character better.
 They augmented her chest, fitting cleavage into the costume.
 She wanted Evil-Lyn to have a long hairstyle, rather than the short style featured in the film; Mattel objected, considering it too far a departure from the toy.
+Orko was initially supposed appear in the film, but he was too complex to produce in live-action so he was replaced by an original character Gwildor.

 When offered the role, Langella said that he "didn't even blink ...
 I couldn't wait to play him".
-He cited his then-four-year-old son's love of Skeletor while running around his house yelling He-Man's battle cry "I have the power!" as the reason he played He-Man's archenemy.
+He cited his then-four-year-old son Frank III's love of Skeletor while running around his house yelling He-Man's battle cry "I have the power!" as the reason he played He-Man's archenemy.